karpanai/karpanai-web/data/blog/2006/05/02/this-will-do-just-fine.md

 We were fast losing hope.

-But towards the end of the movie, just as someone was stabbing someone else with a screwdriver, the young housewife’s clothes moved away and we saw it.
+But towards the end of the movie, just as someone was stabbing someone else with a screwdriver, the young housewife's clothes moved away and we saw it.
 The fleshiest knee in the world.
 We left at that point.

 > “Dude?”
 >
 > “What?”
 >
-> “This won’t do.”
+> “This won't do.”
 >
 > “Yeah.”

 Our quest started then.
-Oh, and to those who think young men are not patriotic anymore, take this: We must’ve ignored over a million recommendations to go Hollywood, because we were not interested in foreign flesh.
+Oh, and to those who think young men are not patriotic anymore, take this: We must've ignored over a million recommendations to go Hollywood, because we were not interested in foreign flesh.
 Be Indian, See Indian.

 ---
-Over the next year or so, we must’ve watched almost every adult Malayalam movie that was ever made.
-Some of them twice, to confirm suspicions that we could’ve missed a fleeting glimpse of something important when we were talking to each other.
+Over the next year or so, we must've watched almost every adult Malayalam movie that was ever made.
+Some of them twice, to confirm suspicions that we could've missed a fleeting glimpse of something important when we were talking to each other.

 And what did we end up with?
 Several sorry glimpses of knee.